geerlingguy/acquia-cloud-vm/README.md

 ## Customization

 Please see the available VM customization options inside `config.yml`.
-You can easily define folder mappings inside this folder, as well as change some settings like RAM/CPU allocation and the hostname and IP address of the VM.
+You can easily define folder mappings inside this folder, as well as change settings like RAM/CPU allocation, the hostname and IP address of the VM, and even things like Apache and Varnish ports.

+Things like hosts file configuration (changing your local system's hosts file to point to this VM's IP address for development hostnames) are left to you to manage.
+My goal is to make this VM configuration extremely flexible and lightweight.

 ## Syncing Files